1930 United States Senate election in New Jersey

 The United States Senate elections of 1930 in New Jersey was held on November 4, 1930.

 Walter Evans Edge, the Senator elected in 1924, resigned in 1929 to take office as U.S. Ambassador to France.
 Interim appointee David Baird Jr. chose not to seek re-election and Republican Dwight Morrow won a landslide victory to succeed him.

 Morrow also won a special election held the same day for the remaining month of Edge's six-year term, defeating Democrat Thelma Parkinson.
 Morrow would only serve for ten months before his death in October 1931.

 Background

 In July 1929, President Herbert Hoover announced his selection of Senator Walter Evans Edge as United States Ambassador to France.
 However, Edge's appointment and resignation from the Senate were delayed for political purposes.

 By resigning after 5 October 1929, Edge empowered Governor Morgan F. Larson to appoint a successor rather than leave the seat vacant until the fall election, when two elections would be held: a special election to complete Edge's term and a regular election for the six-year term beginning in 1931.
-Larson publicly pledged to appoint David Baird Jr., who was widely expected to run to run in the June primary.
+Larson publicly pledged to appoint David Baird Jr., who was widely expected to run in the June primary.
 Before Edge's appointment, there had been rumors that Hoover sought to have Larson appoint Dwight Morrow instead; Larson denied the charge.